Middle Three Conference: Football

 In football, the Middle Three Conference continued a long tradition of Lafayette, Lehigh and Rutgers meeting on the gridiron.
 The Lafayette–Rutgers series dated back to the start of Lafayette football in 1882, and had been played 24 times by 1929, including annual matchups since 1921.
 Lafayette–Lehigh and Lehigh–Rutgers matchups were both present on Lehigh's inaugural schedule in 1884.
 The former, known as "The Rivalry", had been played every year except 1896, sometimes more than once a year.
 The Lehigh–Rutgers annual series had been uninterrupted since 1918.

 The three colleges continued to play a round-robin as part of their football schedules throughout the 41 years of Middle Three competition, with the exception of 1936 (Lafayette–Rutgers not played), 1952 and 1953 (Lehigh–Rutgers not played).
 During the 1943 and 1944 seasons, as World War II travel restrictions and military training disrupted the usual college football schedules, the Middle Three teams played a double round-robin, scheduling home-and-home series against each other.

 Even after the last declared championship in 1969, the round-robin remained in place until 1975, after which Rutgers dropped Lafayette from its schedule; they have not met since then.
 The Lehigh–Rutgers series ended in 1977 and has not been renewed.
-Lafayette–Lehigh continued to be played every year until 2020, when both teams canceled their football seasons because of COVID-19.
+Lafayette–Lehigh continues as an annual rivalry.